apostrophecms/apostrophe/packages/apostrophe-astro/README.md

 export default widgetComponents;
 ```

-> Note that even basic widget types like `@apostrophecms/image` do need an Astro
-template in your project.
-This integration does not currently ship with built-in
-Astro templates for all of the common Apostrophe widgets.
+> Note that even basic widget types like `@apostrophecms/image` do need an Astro template in your project.
+This integration does not currently ship with built-in Astro templates for all the common Apostrophe widgets.
 However, all of the starter kits referenced in this document include all the necessary code for the most common core widgets.

-Note that the Apostrophe widget name (on the left) is the name of your widget module **without**
-the `-widget` part.
+Note that the Apostrophe widget name (on the left) is the name of your widget module **without** the `-widget` part.

 > [!TIP]
 > The `@apostrophecms/layout-widget` needs some extra configuration and addition to areas in your ApostropheCMS project.
 You can read more in the [documentation](https://docs.apostrophecms.org/guide/core-widgets.html#layout-widget).

 The naming of your Astro widget templates is up to you.
-The above convention is just
+The above convention is just a suggestion.
-a suggestion.

 ### Creating the `[...slug.astro]` component and fetching Apostrophe data

-Since Apostrophe is responsible for managing URLs to content, including creating new content and pages
-on the fly, you will only need one top-level Astro page component: the `[...slug].astro` route.
+Since Apostrophe is responsible for managing URLs to content, including creating new content and pages on the fly, you will only need one top-level Astro page component: the `[...slug].astro` route.

-The integration comes with an `aposPageFetch` method that can be used to automatically
-fetch the relevant data for the current URL.
+The integration comes with an `aposPageFetch` method that can be used to automatically fetch the relevant data for the current URL.

 Your `[...slug].astro` component should look like this: